-The regulation of PRS in the UK stretches back to 1986, when its recently liberalised telecommunications incumbent, BT, introduced the 0898 number prefix for (originally 16) independent companies to offer a range of information and entertainment services.
+The regulation of PRS in the UK stretches back to 1986, when its recently liberalised telecommunications incumbent, BT, introduced the 0898 number prefix for independent companies to offer a range of information and entertainment services.
 PRS essentially constitutes the provision of content, something historically not regulated in telecommunications, a private-to-private communications system, unlike broadcasting.
-It was the UK incumbent, BT, which took the initiative in developing the regulatory system for PRS.
-The debate on how to govern them was resolved by agreement between the then UK telecommunications regulator, Oftel, the UK Monopolies and Mergers Commission and BT.
+At the time, a debate arose around the governance of PRS, resolved by agreement between the then UK telecommunications regulator, Oftel, the UK Monopolies and Mergers Commission and BT.
 The latter was in favour of pure industry self-regulation though concerns existed about potential conflicts of interest in the regulatory adjudication process (ICSTIS 2006), not to mention the danger of regulatory capture.
 Instead, ICSTIS was created as an independent, though sector funded, regulator whose legal status is a not-for-profit company limited by guarantee.
-Nonetheless, it was originally run from BT's premises by BT employees (author's interview 2008).
-The character of system at this stage was essentially trusted self-regulation rather than co-regulation.
-In its early years, most problematic regulatory issues arose around adult chat services provided through the PRS system.
-By the late early 1990s, Oftel and the UK Office of Fair Trading began to call for tighter regulation of live PRS conversation services.
-Oftel's subsequent intervention moved the character of the system in a more co-regulatory direction (author's interview 2008).
+In its early years, most problematic regulatory issues arose around adult chat services provided through the PRS system (ibid.).